-We have only limited product liability insurance coverage, with limits customary for a development stage company.
-We intend to expand our product liability insurance coverage to any product cudidates for which we obtain marketing approval.
+We have only limited product liability insurance coverage, with limits that we believe to be customary for a development stage company.
+We intend to expand our product liability insurance coverage to any product candidates for which we obtain marketing approval.
 However, this insurance may be prohibitively expensive or may not fully cover our potential liabilities.
 Our inability to obtain adequate insurance coverage at an acceptable cost could prevent or inhibit the commercialization of our product candidates.
 Defending a lawsuit could be costly and significantly divert management's attention from conducting our business.
 If a third party successfully sues us for any injury caused by our product candidates, our liability could exceed our total assets.